NoahWarnke/interweave.network/docs/daily_notes/interweaver/2018-11/interweaver2018-11-28.md

     - Also show a 'done' button, which returns to step 1).
     - So there's no way to see all the bindings, results, or target sets at once, but each drop-down will show all the options, and you can add targets and results at the appropriate times.

+- Further thoughts:
+  - Should have the dropdowns stay in a line, rather than separate divs and deselect buttons, etc.
+  - Synonyms should accumulate vertically below the dropdowns?

 - [ ] Build Version 1 (the "free version", i.e. without any way to exchange money) of the Interweave Network.
   - [ ] Create functional DApp: